hutterm/ha-pca9685/README.md

 # Home Assistant PCA9685 PWM custom integration

 **This is a spin-off from an original Home Assistant integration which was removed in Home Assistant Core 2022.4.
 The original rpi_gpi_pwm was stored [here](https://github.com/RedMeKool/HA-Raspberry-pi-GPIO-PWM/) but due to changes in 2022.7.5 support for pca9685 PWM devices was dropped.
 This module brings back  support for the pca9685 PWM LED driver in a separate component.
-As of Home Assitant version 2024.10.4 we also implemented an own driver to prevent upgrading users from dependency issues.**
+As of Home Assitant version 2025.3.3 we also implemented an own driver to prevent upgrading users from dependency issues.
+Note that this driver will run only on linux-based systems.**

 [![GitHub Release][releases-shield]][releases]
 [![GitHub Activity][commits-shield]][commits]